gustavRehnholm/wf-attack-vpn/data_analysis/README.md

 ## Merged dataset analysis
 The merged dataset, can be analyzed for overhead, by runing analyze_all_merged.py, which will analyse all files in a directory.
 The analysis is performed by merged_analysis.py

+### wf result
+To get the median accuracy of the DF and TIk-Tok results